jcfn19/anonymous-feedback/README.md

 ### Important info

+# will try with just ts no framework like react!

  == the backend is now running however sending the form to the database in the ts/main version does not work! ==

  == when cloneing this repo you need to run `npm run build` to get the dist folder! ==